Sanjay9176/PetFace_ClassificationModel/README.md

 ## Results
 After training for 15 epochs, the model achieves a decent accuracy.
 You can improve it further by fine-tuning the ResNet50 layers or experimenting with different hyperparameters.

-## Future Improvements
-- Add real-time classification using a webcam
-- Deploy as a web app using Flask or FastAPI
-- Try other models like EfficientNet or MobileNet

 ## Author
 [Sanjay Kumar Purohit]